tdwg/dwc/docs/rdf/index.md

 The consensus embodied in the [TDWG Taxon Concept Transfer Schema (TCS) standard](http://www.tdwg.org/standards/117/) is that identification instances refer to taxon concept instances.
 Therefore it would be a best practice to describe taxonomic entities in RDF as taxon concepts sensu TCS.
 However, because the TCS standard is an XML schema, it is not directly translatable to RDF.
 It is considered to be out of the scope of this document to specify how taxon concepts should be rendered as RDF.
 Nevertheless, Darwin Core does define many convenience terms listed under the `dwc:Taxon` class that can be used as properties of `dwc:Identification` instances ([Section 3.5](#35-darwin-core-convenience-terms-that-are-expected-to-be-used-only-with-literal-values-normative)).

 It might be argued that these convenience terms would more appropriately be properties of a `dwc:Taxon` instance.
-However, the object properties necessary to relate `dwc:Taxon` instances to name entities, references, parent taxa, and child taxa do not exist and the exact relationship between taxonomic entities such as taxon concepts, protonyms, taxon name uses, etc. has not been established using RDF.
+However, the object properties necessary to relate `dwc:Taxon` instances to name entities, references, parent taxa, and child taxa do not exist and the exact relationship between taxonomic entities such as taxon concepts, protonyms, taxon name usages, etc. has not been established using RDF.
 So the creation of functional `dwc:Taxon` instances described using RDF is not possible at the present time.
 Therefore this document establishes the convention that convenience terms for taxonomic entities SHOULD be properties of `dwc:Identification`.
 The task of describing taxonomic entities using RDF will have to be an effort outside of Darwin Core.
 This guide does establish the object property `dwciri:toTaxon` for use in relating a Darwin Core identification instance to a taxonomic entity as defined elsewhere.

 Consider the following hypothetical example where Takuma Yun identified a spider to the species _Hersilia yaeyamaensis_ using information in Tanikawa (1999).
 The data about this identification was listed in a database as shown in Table 8.